naschorr/formula1-stats-bot/README.md

 - Fix output. ("Removing already archived comments" gives an incorrect value)

     - Possibly simplify output and add a verbose option?

+- Handle connection error with an immediate re-request?
+Need to confirm that praw doesn't already do this.